xplosionmind/tommi.space/content/jam/public/Universal HTML.md

 description: Developing a Universal HTML structure for static websites
 toc: false
 ---
-A further improvement to [[Permanent HTML]], not limited to the individual developer but extended to all web designers (framework creators in particular), is developing **<cite>Universal HTML</cite>**, <u>an underlying structure</u> for every static website to <u>make every CSS framework work</u>.
+A further improvement to [Permanent HTML](Permanent%20HTML.md), not limited to the individual developer but extended to all web designers (framework creators in particular), is developing **<cite>Universal HTML</cite>**, <u>an underlying structure</u> for every static website to <u>make every CSS framework work</u>.
 A universal HTML structure may help beginners to test different appearances with the same HTML, and furthermore implementing **a universal standard** which could be followed by anybody.